nadethoughts/Aetheria/Campaigns/Nimble/Brainstorming Notes/Session 08 - Combat Encounters.md

 type: session-prep
 campaign: Nimble
 session: "08"
-status: partially-run
+status: mostly-run
 tags: [campaign/nimble, type/session-prep, type/encounter, arc/war-for-balshar]
 ---

 # Session 08 - Combat Encounters

-> [!info] Post-session continuity
+> [!info] Post-Session 08 continuity
 > **Recover Scritch** was played in Session 08.
 The party defeated all seven kobolds, but no written orders or retrieval motive were revealed in play.
-The Black Fang patrol and legendary predator encounters remain unused options and should be adapted to the party's new position on the Frostvein plateau.
+At that point, the Black Fang patrol and legendary predator encounters remained unused options for the Frostvein plateau.

+> [!info] Session 09 continuity
+> The **Black Fang Outrider Patrol** was played on the Frostvein plateau in Session 09 with the fresh-party shield-bearer.
+The transcript did not include the prepared warning, peace pennant, nonlethal capture demand, or evidence disclosures.
+One Black Fang scout escaped. **Grimbeak on the Wind Pass** remains unused preparation.

 ## Party and Encounter Budget